tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 While wearing this circlet, in regular social situations, you appear to others as someone who belongs there.
 You easily fit in with new groups of people, unless there is some particular reason for others to be suspicious.
 The circlet has no power in unusual social situations.

 **Quirk:** Peppers speech with needless foreign words.

 ---

+#### Circlet of Stolen Thoughts

+_Recharge 6+:_ You pick up on the thoughts of those around you.
+You can’t choose whose thoughts you hear, and you don’t hear everything – just snatches and fragments.
+Unless you are familiar with those around you, you may not be able to tell which thoughts come from whose mind.
+You can be sneaky and get people alone so you can listen to their thoughts only, but you still won’t know everything they’re thinking, only the occasional stray emotion or image.

+In combat, the circlet may give you just enough warning to avoid an attack.
+If an enemy’s total attack roll is exactly equal to your AC (or PD, or MD, if the attack targets a Defense other than AC), then you can change that attack into a miss by dodging at the last second.
+So, if you’ve got an AC of 21, and an attacker with an attack bonus of +6 rolls a 15 for a total of 21, you can change that hit into a miss.

+**Quirk:** Pries into personal matters.

+---